jwcarr/bibfish/README.md

 bibfish manuscript.tex ~/master.bib references.bib
 ```

 By default, `bibfish` will not overwrite a local .bib file if it already exists.
-To override this, use the `-f` option:
+To override this behavior, use the `-f` option:

 ```shell
 bibfish -f manuscript.tex ~/master.bib references.bib